 I have recently coached a customer who needed to prepare PowerPoint presentations and who also wished to travel only with a USB flash drive, but be ready for all kinds of emergencies.
 The solution I developed for him consisted in customizing his USB pen drive with portable programs.
 Here are two useful programs that run from your flash drive:

 Microsoft offers free PowerPoint viewers for versions 2003, 2007 and 2010.
 The 2010 Microsft PowerPoint Viewer can also view presentations created with previous versions.
-Unfortunately though the viewer cannot be installed to a portable drive.
-It must be installed to a target pc and requires around 270MB of hard disk space.
-There is a work-around for this, if you have a version of PowerPoint on your pc (which you should, if it’s your presentation software): use the “Package to CD” command in PowerPoint 2003 and 2007.
+Unfortunately, though, the viewer cannot be installed to a portable drive.
+It must be installed on the target pc and requires around 270MB of hard disk space.
+There is a workaround for this if you have a version of PowerPoint on your pc (which you should, if it’s your presentation software): use the “Package to CD” command in PowerPoint 2003 and 2007.
 The resulting installation also has the advantage of taking much, much less space (approximately 6 MB).
 A similar feature exists in PowerPoint 2013.
 Look under File→Export→Package Presentation for CD.
-Not all PowerPoint 2013 features are supported by the viewer, so try the package before venturing out for your next presentation.
+The viewer does not support all PowerPoint 2013 features, so try the package before venturing out for your next presentation.

-There are many other programs that can be run from flash drives.
+Many other programs can be run from flash drives.
 PortableApps.com is an open and free platform with many programs designed to be installed on USB memory sticks or other portable memory devices.
 It even has a menu system to make them easily accessible.
 It’s worth taking a look!
-A program to unzip files, an antivirus program and a personalized browser could also come in handy.
+A program to unzip files, an antivirus program, and a personalized browser could also come in handy.

 To avoid other types of technical problems when presenting, take a look at my free checklist: “15 Secrets for Impeccable Presentations.”
 No registration is required, but the tips can save you from disasters that might occur during your next presentation.